Ganimed/wbm-library/Migration.md

 before calling the init() function.
 Once the interface is initialized, the list of joints/sensors/estimates cannot be changed.

-### Frames are now the subject of geometric iWholeBodyModel methods
+### All the geometric iWholeBodyModel methods now accept frames id
 Relevant discussion: https://github.com/robotology/codyco-modules/issues/39

 Accordingly, a `virtual const wbiIdList& getFrameList()` method has been addeed